Andes: Climate and hydrology

 The climate in the Andes varies greatly depending on latitude, altitude, and proximity to the sea.
-Temperature, atmospheric pressure and humidity decrease in higher elevations.
-The southern section is rainy and cool, the central section is dry.
+Temperature, atmospheric pressure, and humidity decrease in higher elevations.
+The southern section is rainy and cool, while the central section is dry.
 The northern Andes are typically rainy and warm, with an average temperature of 18 C in Colombia.
 The climate is known to change drastically in rather short distances.
-Rainforests exist just kilometres away from the snow-covered peak Cotopaxi.
+Rainforests exist just kilometers away from the snow-covered peak of Cotopaxi.
 The mountains have a large effect on the temperatures of nearby areas.
 The snow line depends on the location.
-It is at between 4500 and 4800 m in the tropical Ecuadorian, Colombian, Venezuelan, and northern Peruvian Andes, rising to 4800–5200 m in the drier mountains of southern Peru south to northern Chile south to about 30°S before descending to 4500 m on Aconcagua at 32°S, 2000 m at 40°S, 500 m at 50°S, and only 300 m in Tierra del Fuego at 55°S; from 50°S, several of the larger glaciers descend to sea level.
+It is between 4500 and 4800 m in the tropical Ecuadorian, Colombian, Venezuelan, and northern Peruvian Andes, rising to 4800–5200 m in the drier mountains of southern Peru and northern Chile south to about 30°S before descending to 4500 m on Aconcagua at 32°S, 2000 m at 40°S, 500 m at 50°S, and only 300 m in Tierra del Fuego at 55°S; from 50°S, several of the larger glaciers descend to sea level.

 The Andes of Chile and Argentina can be divided into two climatic and glaciological zones: the Dry Andes and the Wet Andes.
-Since the Dry Andes extend from the latitudes of Atacama Desert to the area of Maule River, precipitation is more sporadic and there are strong temperature oscillations.
+Since the Dry Andes extend from the latitudes of the Atacama Desert to the area of the Maule River, precipitation is more sporadic, and there are strong temperature oscillations.
 The line of equilibrium may shift drastically over short periods of time, leaving a whole glacier in the ablation area or in the accumulation area.

 In the high Andes of Central Chile and Mendoza Province, rock glaciers are larger and more common than glaciers; this is due to the high exposure to solar radiation.
-In these regions glaciers occur typically at higher altitudes than rock glaciers.
-The lowest active rock glacier occur at 900 m a.s.l. in Aconcagua.
+In these regions, glaciers occur typically at higher altitudes than rock glaciers.
+The lowest active rock glaciers occur at 900 m a.s.l. in Aconcagua.